Get Social Security fraud alerts

 Should I be worried if someone has my Social Security number?

-Yes, an exposed Social Security number is a major cause of concern.
-If a fraudster has your number, and enough other details, they could use it to apply for credit or a job.
-This could impact your credit score or employment history and stop you from taking out loans, getting a new job, buying a house, and other opportunities.
+Absolutely.
+An exposed Social Security number is cause for concern.
+If a fraudster has your number and enough other details, they could use it to apply for credit or a job.
+This could damage your credit, distort employment records, and prevent you from getting loans, securing a job, buying a home, or benefiting from other opportunities.

 Could someone still use my Social Security number if they have one wrong digit?